 - After the installation is completed, restart your computer to apply the changes.

-As you can see, there are plenty of solutions you can choose from if your headphones aren’t working on your Windows 11 device.
-Since these are the best available options, our article should definitely prove helpful.
+As you can see, there are plenty of solutions you can choose if your headphones aren’t working on your Windows 11 device.
+Since these are the best available options, our article should prove helpful.